Tutorial - How to import CDs

 Importing data from CDs

 Users new to audio editing are often surprised to find that they cannot import the audio from CDs into Audacity with the bits on the disc.
 That is why when you look at an audio CD in a file manager like Windows Explorer, each CD track will appear only as a small .cda "file" 44 bytes in size, which is merely header information for the stream.command.
-In fact, most operating systems don't actually allow the import of data from the CD tracks into applications, because audio CDs don't have files or a file system like computer media, but consist essentially of a stream of
+In fact, most operating systems do not actually allow the import of data from the CD tracks into applications, because audio CDs do not have files or a file system like computer media, but consist essentially of a stream of

 In order to import tracks from an audio CD, you must first usually extract (or "rip") the tracks to a WAV or AIFF audio file using CD extraction software; then you can import those WAV or AIFF files into Audacity with the usualcommand.